PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 ## What are the three approaches in Entity Framework?

 * The [Database First Approach](https://www.tutorialspoint.com/entity_framework/entity_database_first_approach.htm#:~:text=The%20Database%20First%20Approach%20provides,between%20the%20database%20and%20controller.) creates the entity framework from an existing database.
-It creates model codes (classes, properties, DbContext etc.) from the database in the project and those classes become the link between the database and controller.
+It creates model codes (classes, properties, DbContext etc..) from the database in the project and those classes become the link between the database and controller.

 * The [Model First Approach](https://docs.microsoft.com/en-us/ef/ef6/modeling/designer/workflows/model-first#:~:text=Model%20First%20allows%20you%20to,in%20the%20Entity%20Framework%20Designer.) allows you to create a new model using the Entity Framework Designer and then generate a database schema from the model.
 The model is stored in an EDMX file (.edmx extension) and can be viewed and edited in the Entity Framework Designer.